Recruitment & HR

-Whilst these issues are prohibitive, they are by no means irresolvable.
-ACEN can offer you help, advice, and assistance in these areas as below, although this list is not exhaustive.
+Whilst these issues are prohibitive, they are by no means irresolvable and to help address some of these issues ACEN can offer assistance in the following areas:

 1. Process analysis